webdevelop-pro/go-common/readme.md

 - [ ] eliminate go-echo-swagger, upload swagger files to docs.<domain>.com/service.
 Go-echo-swagger adds a lot of dependencies and slows down every request
 - [ ] [server/middleware/ip_address.go#L18](use echo.RealIP()) instead of our custom code
 - [ ] Set up proper middleware to get user ip address correctly, https://echo.labstack.com/docs/ip-address
-- [ ] create an ability to install each folder individually, similary to [pgtype](https://github.com/jackc/pgx/tree/master/pgtype).
-Cause right now if you need only `configurator` you will also install a lot of dependencies
+- [ ] move consts from keys/keys.go to the package where they used